aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 template: post.html
 ---

-This article is the first of a series about the "midi@3:14" MIDI keyboard.
+This article is the first of a series about "midi@3:14", my home-made MIDI keyboard.
-We will first have a look at the hardware, and in the following articles, we will describe its firmware and additional software.
+In the following sections, you will read about the hardware design and assembly.
+The next articles will be dedicated to the firmware and companion software.

 <!-- more -->